 Extensive research and academic results show that a single-sex education offers significant strengths and benefits and is very effective for girls, allowing them to excel in all areas of the curriculum.
 It is our belief that the single-sex setting helps to create a sympathetic but challenging learning environment: we want all our girls to be confident individuals.

-Please see some photos of our school facilities below.
+View the videos and photos of our school facilities below.
 For information on hiring any of our facilities please visit our Facility Hire page.

 The School Council